MicrosoftDocs/CortanaSkillsKit/docs/skills/get-user-profile-context.md

 Cortana can send the user's profile and contextual information as part of the message that it sends your skill.
 You can use this information to provide a custom experience for the user.

 User profile information is data that the user provided to Cortana that's stored in Cortana's Notebook.
-Cortana passes this information to your skill if it's available, and if the user has provided explicit consent to share this information with your skill. _The skill must have a valid reason to use profile information in order to pass certification._ See [the review guidelines](https://docs.microsoft.com/cortana/skills/skill-review-guidelines) for more details.
+Cortana passes this information to your skill if it's available, and if the user has provided explicit consent to share this information with your skill. _Your skill must have a valid reason to use profile information in order to pass certification._ See [the review guidelines](https://docs.microsoft.com/cortana/skills/skill-review-guidelines) for more details.

 User contextual information is information that Cortana has about the user, such as their location.